bryanburke/classic-coop-gaming-windows/guides/engine_gzdoom.md

 # Engine:GZDoom

-GZDoom is a 3D-accelerated DOOM source port.
-It streamlines playing and modding DOOM engine games on modern PCs.
+GZDoom is a DOOM engine source port with 3D acceleration and tons of features that streamlines playing and modding DOOM engine games on modern PCs.

 [Supported Games][]